aksakalli/jekyll-doc-theme/_posts/2017-05-03-jekyll-doc-theme.md

 ---
 layout: post
-title:  "Jekyll Doc Theme is published!"
+title:  "Java EE Cool tutorials online !"
-author: aksakalli
+author: Pavel Pscheidl
 ---
-A new custom Jekyll theme for documentation and blogging is out.
-It is ideal for Open Source Software projects to publish under [GitHub Pages](https://pages.github.com).
+Java EE is great platform to work with.
+Let us show it to the world !

 Your contribution is welcome!
+You can contribute on [GitHub](https://github.com/javaee-cool/javaee-cool.github.io).